NgrDavid/spikeglx/README.md

 The **DigitalOutput** marble may be used to control digital outputs on an NI DAQ system in use by SpikeGLX.

 ### Controlling SpikeGLX Recordings
 SpikeGLX recordings may be started and stopped using the **TriggerRecording** marble, which can increment/decrement the gate and trigger values in SpikeGLX.
 However, as of SpikeGLX Release v20230815-phase30, adding a fixed period of saved data before and after triggering for context is not implemented for remote triggering.
-An alternative is to use TTL controlled start and stop, with a digital output (controlled using the **DigitalOutput** marble) used as the TTL signal.
+An alternative is to use TTL controlled start and stop, with a digital output (controlled using the **DigitalOutput** marble) as the TTL signal.

 ## Authors
 Bonsai.SpikeGLX is developed by Jacob White of the [Fee Lab](https://feelaboratory.org/) at MIT.